GAMBLING-MAN/BasicCodeInterpreter/UpdateHistory.md

 ### 4/7/23 | 0.1.2:
 parameter tables now use a metatable with .\_\_index to use default values; debuglogging and logging are now differentiated
 "Now using a metatable for parameters to simplify adding default values.
 Debug logging and regular logging are now differentiated."

+### 4/8/23 | 0.1.3:
+Added new parameter values, a max variable name length and a max variable length.
+Cleaned up a little bit internally.
+"Added new parameter values, a max variable name length and a max variable length.
+Cleaned up a little bit internally."